By Marc St-Pierre, Analyst, Collection

 A new policy

 In 1971, another important event helped Inuit begin to take their place behind the camera: the Canadian government’s announcement of its multiculturalism policy.
-The policy recognizes Canada’s ethnic plurality, confirms the status of the country’s two official languages and the rights of Aboriginal peoples.
+The policy recognizes Canada’s ethnic plurality, confirms the status of the country’s two official languages and the rights of Indigenous peoples.
 Shortly after the policy’s announcement, the NFB, in collaboration with the Department of Indian and Northern Affairs and the Government of the Northwest Territories, organized a series of animated and documentary film training and production workshops for Inuit.
 The Nunatsiakmiut project gave Inuit a chance to make their first documentary films, while the workshops in Cape Dorset, the Canadian Arctic’s cultural hub, provided an opportunity to introduce them to animation.
 The films that stemmed from these projects are extremely important because they represent the early stages of Inuit filmmaking.
 Natsik Hunting, made in 1975 by Mosha Michael as part of the Nunatsiakmiut project, marks an important moment in the history of these early endeavours.
 As the very first documentary film by an Inuit, its heritage value is inestimable.
 Animation from Cape Dorset (1973) is a compilation of the best animation to come out of the Cape Dorset project, while Sikusilarmiut (1975) is centred on how the project was carried out.
 Both are fascinating works that exemplify the first phases of Inuit animation filmmaking.

 A cinema of resistance (1978-1998)